Live Feed from the Volcanic Eruption by Grindavik, Iceland

 A view of the eruption from a helicopter.

-The lava flowing from the fissure is heading west, but is not expected to damage infrastructure such as the Blue Lagoon or Svartsengi Power Station.
+The lava flowing from the fissure is not expected to damage infrastructure such as the Blue Lagoon or Svartsengi Power Station.

 Reykjavik residents, who live over 24 miles (40 kilometers) away from the eruption site, could see the night sky light up as the eruption started.